PythonCharmers/python-future/README.rst

     convert to Python 3 in the setup script?

 :A: Yes, this is possible, and was originally the approach recommended by
-    Python's core developers, but has big drawbacks.
+    Python's core developers, but has some large drawbacks.

-    First, your actual working codebase will be stuck with only Python 2's features (and its warts) for as long as you need to retain Python 2 compatibility.
+    First, your actual working codebase will be stuck with only Python 2's features, and its warts, for as long as you need to retain Python 2 compatibility.
 This may be at least 5 years for many projects.

     This approach also carries the significant disadvantage that you